ritmps/EFIP/README.md

 # EFIP
 Tracking code for the extended freshman imaging project

+## Project outline
+This is a repository for the Extended Freshman Imaging Project program for the year of 2022.

+### Important Note
+This project outline is currently subject to change and is still being actively worked on.

+### Abstract
+The idea of the project is to project data and images onto an airhockey table and view it in real time.

+### System
+WIP

 ## How to start Docker Container
 > Start the docker container while ssh'd into the NVidia Jetson Nano
 ```